Dual Enrollment FAQ

 Question 19: Are high school students expected to meet certain academic standards in their college courses?

 Students must continuously meet all dual enrollment admission standards for their selected degree or certificate program to maintain eligibility.
 In addition, students are expected to complete and achieve an overall GPA of 2.00 in dual enrollment coursework taken during a term.

 A student whose college GPA falls below a 2.00 and/or withdraws from a course after the college-designated add/drop date may remain eligible for dual enrollment for one more term so long as his/her overall high school GPA, including the dual enrollment grades, meets the admission criteria for the student’s selected program.
 The student's dual enrollment status, however, will be considered “provisional” and the student must achieve both a cumulative college GPA of 2.00 and a term GPA of 2.00 and complete all coursework to maintain eligibility.

 A student who fails to meet the above requirements will be ineligible for dual enrollment for a period of one term.

-Dual enrollment and early admission and credit in escrow students are expected to follow EFSC rules and policies.
+Students dual enrolled in EFSC courses or taking courses through the Early College Credit Option are expected to follow EFSC rules and policies.
 Inappropriate and disruptive behavior while on campus or in the classroom may result in withdrawal from a class and loss of dual enrollment eligibility.
 Academic dishonesty including cheating and plagiarism may also result in a grade of "F" in the course where the offense took place.

 Dual enrollment is a wonderful opportunity for high school students to get a head-start on college, to expand the curricular options available to them and save money on future education costs.
 Participants, however, must be motivated and able to work independently.
 While college classes may meet only once or twice a week, instructors assign extensive work that must be completed between class meetings.
 Regular attendance is also required.